Inpatient And Outpatient Treatment

 - Finding out what personal items are allowed

-Successful inpatient clinics know family involvement is crucial to recovery.
+Successful inpatient programs know that family involvement is crucial to recovery.
 Family members can contact loved ones in residential treatment to provide emotional support and encouragement.

-When it comes to how and how often residents can communicate with their loved ones, each inpatient center’s policy is different.
+When it comes to how and how often residents can communicate with their loved ones, each inpatient programs’ policy is different.
 Some offer limited or no visitation during treatment, while others may allow for unlimited visitation and even involve family and friends in the recovery process.
-Some programs also encourage and provide family counseling for the addicted person’s family.
+Some programs also encourage and provide family counseling for the family of the individual in treatment.

 Outpatient Detox Programs

-Patients with mild-to-moderate drug withdrawal symptoms might find outpatient detoxification a fitting alternative to residential detox.
+Patients with mild to moderate substance withdrawal symptoms might find outpatient detoxification a fitting alternative to residential detox.
 Outpatient detox is safe, effective, and can be more flexible for those that are deemed ready by a treatment specialist.

-Patients must visit a hospital or other treatment facility for physical and mental check-ups during outpatient detox.
-Clinicians or doctors might administer medications on-site to soothe withdrawal symptoms like anxiety, depression and increased heart rate.
+Unlike residential detox, patients must visit a hospital or other treatment facility for physical and mental check-ups during outpatient detox.
+Clinicians or doctors might administer medications on-site to soothe withdrawal symptoms like anxiety, depression, and increased heart rate.

 Social Support During Outpatient Rehab

-Outpatient drug rehab allows recovering addicts to remain at home during treatment or at a sober living home that may be connected with the treatment program.
-Those undergoing outpatient drug rehab can continue working and remain close to family and friends.
-Outpatient treatment centers usually conduct meetings at night or in the early morning, helping those in the program maintain their normal schedules.
+Outpatient treatment allows those in recovery to remain at home during treatment or at a sober living home that may be connected with the treatment program.
+Those undergoing outpatient treatment can continue working and remain close to family and friends.
+Outpatient treatment centers usually conduct IOP at night or in the early morning to help those in the program maintain their normal schedules outside of treatment.

-Inpatient treatment programs typically cost more than outpatient drug rehab.
-The on-hand medical care and psychotherapy available to residential rehab patients increases treatment costs.
+Inpatient treatment programs typically cost more than outpatient treatment programs.
+The 24/7 on-hand medical care and psychotherapy available to residential rehab patients increases treatment costs.
 The price difference should not encourage or discourage someone from choosing the best treatment route for them.